connexcs/docs/getting-started.md

 ### Payments

+> Note: You can create multiple payment records to cover a customer's invoices and receipts, e.g. the deposit they have made to join ConnexCS.
+>
+1. On the Customers screen, to add payment details, first select a customer.
-1. Click on Payments
+1. Click on the Payment menu item
-2. Click '+'
+2. Click on the '+' icon.

    ![alt text][payment-1]

-3. Enter the description and the amount in the appropriate field
+3. Enter a Description and Total amount.
-4. Select the Status as complete & click Save
+4. Assuming the payment has been made, select the Status as "Complete".
+5. Click Save.

     ![alt text][payment-2]